-Your mother-in-law needs a Companion Aide who will visit her while she remains in hospital.
+Your mother needs a caregiver who will visit her while she remains in hospital.
 The days are long with very little mental stimulation or physical activity, and your mother needs to remain active to prevent decline.
-A Companion Aide can provide the mental and physical activity your mother deserves.

-Companion Aides can encourage gentle exercise and follow the physiotherapy routine as prescribed by the rehab team.
+Caregivers can encourage gentle exercise and follow the physiotherapy routine as prescribed by the rehab team.
 Adding a daily routine of exercises will expedite your mother-in-law’s recovery.
 Her physical strength and mobility will increase instead of decline.
-With permission, Companion Aides can take your mother-in-law in a wheelchair out of her hospital ward.
+With permission, caregivers can take your mother-in-law in a wheelchair out of her hospital ward.
 They can tour around the hospital and even go outside for some fresh air.
 The change of scenery will be a welcome relief.

-The mental stimulation provided by a Companion Aide will help your mother to remain mentally alert.
-Companion Aides will bring games, activities, books, etc to interest your mother-in-law when there is little else to do in a hospital setting.
+The mental stimulation provided by a caregiver will help your mother to remain mentally alert.
+Caregivers will bring games, activities, books, etc. to interest your mother-in-law when there is little else to do in a hospital setting.
 Knowing that she has a dependable visitor to see her each afternoon will make her hospital stay more tolerable while also speeding her recovery along.

 Following your hospital stay or day surgery, you may need assistance as you recover.
-Warm Embrace can provide convalescent care in the privacy of your own home.
+Warm Embrace can provide convalescent care in the privacy of your own home or retirement home.
 As you regain your strength, we will gradually pull back our services until you are completely recovered and well again.
-Returning home even earlier following a hospital stay is always a welcome relief!